An illustration of "sibling power" in a Warmblood.

+Ramiro HO is a typestter of the Achill HO genetics.
 So if we understand Achill HO, then we will understand Ramiro HO.
 Achill HO is described (Rossow and Tietz) as a coach horse, a light bay, 17 1/2 hands, heavy boned but still shallow in body and not deep in girth.
 He was well muscled and had a high neck carriage, his back was a little weak, but he had an excellent hind quarter.
 Achill HO had good clean gaits and was very healthy, living until twenty-eight, and he produced his best son: Tobias HO at age twenty-six.
-The jump line started with him.
+The Holstein jump line started with him.

 To get a clear understanding of this jumping trait, that is basis of the modern Holstein success, we can visit the time of the breeding of Achill HO and see what was occurring.
 This period was during the phase of German breeding when the state ordered an improved coach-carriage horse.
 East Prussia and Trakehner were ordered to produce a cavalry ready horse.
 That the government ordered the direction of breeding is a foreign concept to our American understanding, then and now.
 And it is at the root of our misconceptions of the modern warmbloods and what their registries are all about.
 The European breeds have always been a national product, overseen and structured by their respective rulers or government.

 To the end of producing a superior coach-carriage horse, the Mecklenburg Stud especially was devoted to crafting this new model, although Holstein and Hanover did some direct importing of proper coach stock, Mecklenburg was the big center of this movement.
-The base of the continent's horse was DRAFT--not sport, the Black Marsh Draft, the Schwere Warmblood etc were farm horses not sport horses.
-And with improved roads and commerce that needed transportation they needed a lighter, faster horse for their countries.
+The base of the continent's horse was DRAFT--not sport, the Black Marsh Draft, the Schwere Warmblood, Norman Draft etc were farm horses not sport horses.
+And with improved roads and commerce that needed swifter transportation they needed a lighter, faster horse for their country's market development.
 Where did they go to get this stock?
 The British Isles.
 Yorkshire Coach, Norfolk Trotter, Anglo-Norman were the best breeds for this endeavor, plus the continent had to add Thoroughbred and Anglo-Arab to produce more lightening because they were starting not with a mid-weight breed, but the heavy draft base.

 So contrary to the general misconceptions, these breeds were farm horse breeds exclusively until the mid and later 1800s, when they imported enough breeding stock from Ireland and Britain to convert their draft horse into a coach horse.
 With that imported stock came an ability to jump, which is an inherent trait in the Anglo stock.
 (I have traced the jumping trait back to several main roots in both the Thoroughbred and Trotter breeds, and even back further to a common root of all in a early Thoroughbred--see Legacy of Lexington and Standardbred Sport Horses for the work on this).